CafeVariomeUoL/cv-convert/README.md

     VALUES ('de8a9663-6434-4050-bdf8-8d47552b7542', '1', 0, '0', 'attribute', 'subject_id', '0', 0);
     ```
     (See the section `DB` below for more info)
 - `db` - directing output into a dababase.
-Note: This flag must be used together with the `-e` flag, used to specify the path to an ENV file, which must contain the `host`, `dbname`, `user`, `password` and `db`, which can have value `mysql` or `postgres` variables.
+Note: This flag must be used together with either:
+    *   the `-e` flag, used to specify the path to an ENV file, which must contain the `host`, `dbname`, `user`, `password` and `db`, which can have value `mysql` or `postgres` variables, or
+    *   the `--db-config` flag, passing in a DB connection URI in the form `db_type://user:password@host:port/dbname`

-    These are used to establish a connection to the DB.
+    These parameters are used to establish a connection to the DB.
 When writing to a `postgres` backend, the output is stored as
     JSONB data in the `eavs_jsonb` table with the following schema:

     ```sql